Who can use this feature?

 Click the Next button.
 The Assign account Owners dialog box is displayed.

-(Optional) Write a custom message in the Message field to the members who will be assigned as Owners.
+(Optional) Write a custom message to the assigned Owners in the Message field.

 Click the Assign Owners button.
 The assigned Owners receive an email notifying them of their assignment.
-A success message is displayed, and the selected orphan accounts are removed from the list.
+A success message is displayed, and the selected orphaned accounts are removed from the list.

 Now you are done.

-Understand the temperature widget for the orphan accounts
+Understand the temperature widget for the orphaned accounts

 Figure 1.
-The Temperature widget is located at the top right corner of the Orphan accounts page
+The Temperature widget is located at the top right corner of the Orphaned accounts page

-Color-coded: The widget displays a range of colors that represent the volume and severity of orphaned accounts.
+The widget displays various colors representing the volume and severity of orphaned accounts.
 The colors represent the following:

-View the Owner assignations for orphan accounts in the Activity view
+View the owner assignations for orphaned accounts in the Activity view

-You can track when orphan accounts have been assigned to an Owner through the Activity view in Cerby using the following filter in the Event field:
+As a workspace Owner, Super Admin, or Admin, you can track when orphaned accounts have been assigned to an Owner through the Activity page in Cerby using the Account Owner Assigned filter in the Event field.

 To learn more about the events in the Activity view and how to filter them, refer to the following articles: